hasan-hasanov/GradeR/README.md

 #### Api

-In order to build and run the api you need:
+In order to build and run the Api you need:

 #### Prerequisites